kipkoech88/kipkoech88/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [hoseakipngetich.netlify.app](hoseakipngetich.netlify.app)
+- 👨‍💻 All of my projects are available at [https://codingactuary.netlify.app/](codingactuary.com)

 - 💬 Ask me about **Django, Express, MySQL, MongoDB**